SeaQL/seaql.github.io/SeaORM/docs/06-relation/04-complex-relations.md

 By default, `has_many` invokes the `Related` trait to define the relation.
 As a consequence, it's not possible to define the Relation without `Related` impl.

-Here we have to specify the Relation variant of the related entity manually with the `via` attribute.
+Here we have to specify the Relation variant of the related entity manually with the `via_rel` attribute.

 ```rust
 #[derive(Clone, Debug, PartialEq, Eq, DeriveEntityModel)]